Coconut shrimp: Coconut-milk based

-Coconut shrimp is also prepared as a sautéed or stir-fried dish using coconut milk as an ingredient.
-This version of the dish may be served atop rice.
+A different dish, also called coconut shrimp, is prepared as a sautéed or stir-fried dish using coconut milk as an ingredient.
+This is often served atop rice.
 Additional ingredients can include onion, garlic, tomatoes, parsley, and various spices.

 Skewered

 Coconut shrimp prepared using coconut milk can be prepared kebab-style on skewers and may include marinating the shrimp in the coconut milk and other ingredients prior to cooking.
 Additional foods, such as pineapple, may be placed on the skewers.
 This dish can be cooked by grilling or in a pan and may also be accompanied with various dipping sauces.